 *Please note, locations shown on the maps are approximations only

 Although just an hour and a half from Glasgow, the house sits in some of the loveliest scenery in Scotland.
-The Kyles of Bute are renowned amongst both walkers and sailors as amongst the most stunning bits of coast in Scotland.
-Whatever the weather in Argyll – and we do enjoy a remarkably mild micro-climate - this is great country for site seeing, with every corner revealing a new variation on the theme of mountain, loch, valley, sky, woodland, sea, rock, beach.
-The Cowal peninsula is a fabulous base for an active holiday with marvellous wildlife, numerous gardens and other tourist attractions to visit, and all sporting activities catered for.
+The Kyles of Bute are renowned with both walkers and sailors as among the most stunning bits of coast in Scotland.
+Whatever the weather in Argyll, usually remarkably mild, this is great country for site seeing, with every corner revealing a new variation on the theme of mountain, loch, valley, sky, woodland, sea, rock, and beach.
+The Cowal peninsula is a fabulous base for an active holiday with marvellous wildlife, numerous gardens, other tourist attractions to visit, and a variety of sporting activities.

 The house has grounds of 23 acres, and sits about a mile above the head of Loch Riddon, enjoying complete privacy and lovely views down the glen to the river Ruel.
 The Island of Bute itself is as little as 15 minutes away from the house – accessed via a ferry from Colintraive – and was a “must visit” destination long before Stella McCartney got married there or former racing driver Johnnie Dumfries moved into Mount Stuart House as the new Marquess of Bute.

 As well as general site-seeing and trips to the Island of Bute, Inverary and further afield, there are a host of other activities you can undertake around Glenaruel.
-It’s fabulous walking country and we’ve also provided twelve mountain bikes for those who want to explore on two wheels rather than four.
-There are some really excellent and quite varied routes direct from the house, involving all sorts of terrain and levels of strain!
+It’s fabulous walking country and you will be provided with twelve mountain bikes for those who want to explore on two wheels rather than four.
+There are some really excellent routes direct from the house, involving all sorts of terrain and levels of strain!

-Golf – there’s a lovely 9 hole pay and play course ten minutes away above Tighnabruaich.
-We’ve supplied five bags of golf clubs for the house and they probably won’t be too fussed about the usual rules re golf shoes provided you don’t arrive in jeans and carve the course up.
+There’s a lovely 9 hole pay and play course ten minutes away above Tighnabruaich.
+There are five bags of golf clubs for the house and they probably won’t be too fussed about the usual rules regarding golf shoes provided you don’t arrive in jeans and carve the course up.
 The same applies to the almost equally spectacular nine hole course at Blairmore & Strone, half an hour away.
 Cowal Golf Club at Dunoon and Inellan are the 18 hole courses in the area that welcome visitors.

-Fishing - too many options to go into here, but you can spend anything from £9 per day to over £1,000 for river fishing in the area.
-You can fish for trout in our own stream for nothing or in the Lochen at the head of the river.
+For fishing, there are too many options to go into here, but you can spend anything from £9 per day to over £1,000 for river fishing in the area.
+You can fish for trout in the nearby stream for nothing or in the Lochen at the head of the river.
 Mackerel on a line in a boat on the Kyles is a right of passage for hundreds of West of Scotland kids every year.
-They swim in shoals all around these waters – the mackerel, not the kids - and there’s no permit payable.
+They swim in shoals all around these waters and there’s no permit payable.

 There is a wee shop selling all the basics at the camp-site in the Glendaruel valley, about a mile’s walk away, beside the historic Kilmodan standing stones.
-You get a slightly bigger choice in the Spar at Tighnabruich five miles away, and all year round opening.
+You get a slightly bigger choice in the Spar at Tighnabruich five miles away.
 Dunoon is 16 miles away and is a thriving market / harbour town with award-winning bakeries, cafes and butchers, as well as a big Co-Op and a big Somerfield supermarket.

-Scotland isn’t really well served by pubs in general; this area is definitely an exception.
-The Glendaruel Hotel is a lovely wee pub, a two mile drive away – or about a mile and a quarter as the crow staggers – and serves good pub grub or better.
+Scotland is not really well served by pubs in general; this area is definitely an exception.
+The Glendaruel Hotel is a lovely wee pub, a two mile drive away, and serves good pub grub.
 The Colintraive Hotel and Tighnabruich Hotel are each a tad busier and a tad more ambitious in terms of menu.
 Chatters in Dunoon is highly recommended, and the Whistlefield and Coylet Inns on Loch Eck are also worth a visit.
-Our favourite restaurant in the entire universe is on Loch Fyne, overlooking the old Castle Lachlan.
-(The view from the Inver Cottage terrace is one of the Robbie Innes pictures on our drawing room wall.)
-It’s less than half an hour away from the house.
-The Benmore Gardens tea room is not half bad, either, and the Otterferry Inn and Loch Fyne Oyster Bar have good reputations (on which, it might be said, they trade slightly) All in all, though, there are few areas of Scotland where you can enjoy such a variety of excellent, reasonably priced menus.
+Less than half an hour away from the house is a wonderful restaurant on Loch Fyne, overlooking the old Castle Lachlan.
+The Benmore Gardens tea room is not half bad, either, and the Otterferry Inn and Loch Fyne Oyster Bar have good reputations (on which, it might be said, they trade slightly).
+All in all, though, there are few areas of Scotland where you can enjoy such a variety of excellent, reasonably priced menus.

 The house is available on a self-catering or fully-catered basis – or something in between.
-Most of the weekend parties are for big celebrations - and not everyone (even with a four oven Aga and an additional stove at their disposal) wants to take on the task of cooking for 30 of their nearest and dearest.
-So we are delighted to have been able to recruit Roger and Bea McKie (formerly of An Lochan and now co-proprietors of Taste Scotland) as the contracted caterers.
+Most of the weekend parties are for big celebrations - and not everyone wants to take on the task of cooking for 30 of their nearest and dearest.
+The owners have been able to recruit Roger and Bea McKie (formerly of An Lochan and now co-proprietors of Taste Scotland) as the contracted caterers.
 From a wedding breakfast for 150, through a formal four course dinner for 24, to a serve it yourself home-cooked fish pie, from a buffet, to a picnic, to a barbecue, they can offer up a menu to suit at a budget that works for you.

-The financial arrangements are between yourselves and the caterers, and they will design a menu or series of menus for you that works to your budget.
-Ingredients costs obviously vary by season and do make it difficult for us to give you a price now for a meal in a few months time.
-Depending on the style you want to go for and on your budget - on whether you want silver service on the night, on how much of the caterers' time you need, and on what sort of ingredients you specify, you could be talking as little as £9.95 per head for a two course meal from their fresh-cooked serve it yourself “Home Taste” menu exclusive to our customers – or four or five times that per head if you have a serious langoustine or fois gras habit.
+They will design a menu or series of menus for you that works to your budget.
+This could be as little as £9.95 per head for a two course meal from their fresh-cooked serve it yourself “Home Taste” menu – or four or five times that per head if you have a serious langoustine or fois gras habit.

-Unfortunately we couldn't make an equivalent offer in terms of handicap reduction in golf but why not attend the first ever gourmet golf tours hosted by the PGA Tour and coaching professional Alan Tait in April.
+Attend the first ever gourmet golf tours hosted by the PGA Tour and coaching professional Alan Tait in April.
 The Feast of Golf 2012 is another cracking present and with an all-inclusive price gives golfers rounds at the Carrick, Earl of Mar and Machrahanish Dunes.
-Not only this but you will also get tuition from Alan.

-Charles Jamieson MFA is our equally appropriate host-tutor for The Drawing Room, which is a new residential painting and drawing school taking place in March.
+Charles Jamieson MFA is the host-tutor for The Drawing Room, which is a new residential painting and drawing school taking place in March.
 Charles is a hugely talented and collected painter, as well as an experienced, intuitive and enthusiastic teacher.
-He has a fund of stories, and is a great host.
+He has a number of stories, and is a great host.
 The Drawing Room welcomes amateur artists of all standards.

-The same applies to our new cookery school; the host and tutor of the Feast of Scotland Cookery Courses is Briton’s most successful cookery tutor, as well as being an outstanding chef.
+The same applies to the new cookery school; the host and tutor of the Feast of Scotland Cookery Courses is Briton’s most successful cookery tutor, as well as being an outstanding chef.
 His students have won the UK-wide competition for cookery students an unprecedented three years in a row and he has been awarded an MBE as a result.
-On all these courses, we take a maximum of 16 participants, and the price you pay is an all-inclusive cost including all transfers, all materials, all visits, all food and drink – and all the laughter.
+On all these courses, there is a maximum of 16 participants, and the price you pay is an all-inclusive cost including all transfers, all materials, all visits, all food and drink – and all the laughter.

 Kilmodan Church is just a couple of miles away, and is a really pretty venue for those wanting a religious ceremony in a traditional setting – but Scottish law allows a minister of religion to conduct the ceremony anywhere he likes, so you have all the flexibility in the world.

-Whether you take just one house, or all three, whether you want a marquee – or a giant yurt – in the garden or just to use the house itself,we can manage ceremonies and celebrations for anything from a dozen to 200 guests.
-We allow wedding parties for up to 66 guests in the house itself; for bigger functions we turf you out into a yurt or marquee.
+Whether you take just one house, or all three, whether you want a marquee – or a giant yurt – in the garden or just to use the house itself, the property can manage ceremonies and celebrations for anything from a dozen to 200 guests.
+Wedding parties for up to 66 guests are allowed in the house itself; for bigger functions, guests should use a yurt or marquee.

-Our lovely caterers at An Lochan in Tighnabruich offer a free wedding co-ordination service to any wedding party using them for catering, and they can help with any aspects of your wedding including ceremony and reception planning, piper, flowers, beauticians, stylists, masseuses, photographers, wedding cake, menu and table planning, printing, etc. They’ll help you source local favours for guests, sort out a car or horse drawn carriage, find the right musicians for each slot, and provide an organiser cum host cum event manager on the day to make sure everything goes smoothly.
+The lovely caterers at An Lochan in Tighnabruich offer a free wedding co-ordination service to any wedding party using them for catering, and they can help with any aspects of your wedding including ceremony and reception planning, piper, flowers, beauticians, stylists, masseuses, photographers, wedding cake, menu and table planning, printing, etc. They will help you source local favours for guests, sort out a car or horse drawn carriage, find the right musicians for each slot, and provide an organiser or event manager on the day to make sure everything goes smoothly.
 You might want additional local accommodation organised, or advice on activities for guests on the morning of the wedding.
 All that can be arranged for you.

-If you aren’t using An lochan for catering, then we will provide up to 5 hours of event management and wedding co-ordination for you ourselves.
+If you are not using An lochan for catering, then the owners will provide up to 5 hours of event management and wedding co-ordination for you.
 Valerie is an experienced event organiser and gives you access to the same sort of service and the same sort of contact base that Bea at An Lochan provides when you are booking them as caterers.

-We charge a one-off single facility fee of £1,000 for all weddings.
-(This applies to when you take one house or three, for a week or a weekend, for a service or just a reception).
+The owners charge a one-off single facility fee of £1,000 for all weddings.
+This applies when you take one house or three, for a week or a weekend, for a service or just a reception.
 There are no other extras, apart from the cost of the houses for the period you want them.